MykeeBee/Stopwatch/README.md

 # Stopwatch

-This is my first draft of a solution to Mosh's Intermediate C# Course on Udemy.
+This is my first draft of a solution to a challenge from Mosh's Intermediate C# Course on Udemy.

-There are some bugs with the timer running if STOP is called twice but they'll be fixed soon (honest!).